-Dr. Angela Pickard has performed, created, taught and presented dance locally, regionally and internationally in her roles as dancer, choreographer, teacher, advisor, consultant and academic.
+Dr. Angela Pickard has performed, created, researched and presented dance in her roles as dancer, choreographer, teacher, advisor, consultant and academic.

-Angela studied ballet and contemporary dance styles.
-She has worked with a number of independent and mainstream choreographers and artists in a range of collaborative and creative projects and performances in a multitude of theatre, site, school and community based settings in Kent, London and Europe.
+Angela studied ballet and contemporary dance.
+She has worked with a number of independent and mainstream choreographers in a range of collaborative and creative projects and performances in a multitude of theatres and sites in the UK and internationally.

-Angela is Director of Teaching, Learning and Student Experience in the School of Music and Performing Arts and Subject Lead for Dance (BA (Hons.
-Dance Education and BA Combined Hons.
-Dance), Drama and Performing Arts.
-She also leads the Masters in Arts and Cultural Management.
-Angela teaches ballet, Dance Pedagogy and Dance Research.
-In addition she is Artistic Director and choreographer of Canterbury Dance Company.
+School roles have included Director of Learning and Student Experience and Deputy Head in the School of Music and Performing Arts.
+She is currently suite Lead for programmes in Performing Arts and Programme Director for BA Dance Education and MA Arts and Cultural Management.
+Angela teaches ballet, Dance Pedagogy, Choreography and Dance Research.
+She also supervises PhD students.
+In addition, she is Artistic Director of Canterbury Dance Company.

 Angela is also Editor in Chief for the international, social citation indexed journal Research in Dance Education.